uccser/uccser.github.io/docs/staff-documentation/communication.md

 Each staff member is asked to configure the notification settings in each application to suit their lifestyle and work commitments.
 If you recieve a message outside your work hours, you are encouraged to ignore it (if you accidentally read it use the 'Mark as unread' feature in most tools).

-This approach allows staff to send and respond to messages without any expectation from the recievers.
+This approach allows staff to send and respond to messages without any expectation from the receivers.

 ## Slack